AdobeDocs/analytics.en/help/components/cda/field-based-stitching.md

 ## Limitations specific to field-based stitching

 * Field-based stitching works best on report suites that have a high user identification rate.
 If your report suite has a low identification or login rate, consider using the [Co-op graph](device-graph.md).
+* Although props and eVars each have rules for how upper and lowercase characters are handled for reporting purposes, field-based stitching does not transform the prop or eVar used for stitching in any manner.
+Field-based stitching uses the value in the specified field as it exists post VISTA rules and post processing rules.
+For example, if sometimes the word 'Bob' appears in the prop/eVar, and sometimes the word 'BOB' appears, these will be treated as two separate people.

 ## Next steps